 - Never leave children alone in a vehicle, or with access to an unlocked vehicle. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the transmission gear selector. - Do not leave the Key Fob in or near the vehicle (or in a location accessible to children).
+Children should be warned not to touch the parking brake, brake pedal or the transmission gear selector. - Do not leave the key fob in or near the vehicle (or in a location accessible to children).
 A child could operate power windows, other controls, or move the vehicle.

-Apply the parking brake, place the shift lever in NEU-TRAL, and press the clutch pedal before starting the vehicle.
+Apply the parking brake, place the gear selector in NEUTRAL, and press the clutch pedal before starting the vehicle.
 This vehicle is equipped with a clutch interlocking ignition system.
 It will not start unless the clutch pedal is pressed to the floor.

-The shift lever must be in the PARK or NEUTRAL position before you can start the engine.
+The gear selector must be in the PARK or NEUTRAL position before you can start the engine.
 Press the brake pedal before shifting to any driving gear.